-The red rods are a lot harder than the pink tower and brown stairs, so maybe only have three our four small ones out if you are not sure if the child is ready, then gradually add them in.
+The red rods are a lot harder than the pink tower and brown stairs, so maybe only have three or four small ones out if you are not sure if the child is ready, then gradually add them in.
 If you have older children who can do the red rods, then only show the younger child how to take one out and carry it across the room, then put it back.
 They take another one, out, carry it, put it back, etc.

-You have wiggle room, some times it is common sense!
+You have wiggle room, sometimes it is common sense!
 Other times it is based on your observations.
-And sometimes you just don't know until you try (what ever it is) out.
+And sometimes you just don't know until you try (whatever it is) out.
 That is, you learn as you go!

 Want my Montessori activity blog posts?
 Go here!
 Want online Montessori and homeschool?
 Visit my sister site, Montessori for the Earth! ~Lisa Nolan